USA Truckload Shipping Logo

 • Provide flexible pickup windows: Rigid pickup times can disrupt carriers' schedules, leading to tender rejections.
 Providing broader timeframes allows carriers to integrate pickups more smoothly into their routes.

-• Run a smooth yard and loading dock: Minimizing loading times is crucial.
-Facilities that consistently load and unload trucks promptly are more attractive to carriers, as delays can impact drivers' hours of service and overall productivity.
+• Run a smooth yard and loading dock: Facilities that consistently load and unload trucks promptly are more attractive to carriers, as delays can impact drivers' hours of service and lead to detention charges.

-• Treat drivers with respect: The staff at your warehouse or store will have to interact with the drivers that pick up your freight.
-Ensure they’re polite to the truckers and that they show them where to park, the location of the restrooms, and the area they can wait.
+• Treat drivers with respect: The staff at your warehouse or store will interact with the drivers that pick up your freight.
+Ensure they’re polite to the truckers and that they show them where to park, the location of the restrooms, and the area they can wait during load/unload.

 Use Transportation Forecasting